nitindhar7/ideacannon/ideas.md

 </div>
 ```

-Here's a move visual description of what the ruby code creates:
+Here's a picture of it:

 ```ruby
 .-----------------.